(509) 453-4614 Fax: (509) 225-2712

 Angioplasty is a non-surgical procedure that can be used to open blocked heart arteries.
 Stent placement is another option that can be done during angioplasty.

 The procedure is performed in the cardiac catheterization laboratory or cath lab.
-Click here to learn more about the procedure.
+Learn more about Angioplasty »

 Arterial and DVT Thromboectomy

 The body has two systems of veins, the superficial and the deep.
 The deep system exists in the muscles of the body.
 A deep vein thrombosis or DVT occurs when a blood clot forms in a vein of the deep system.
-Learn more about this condition by clicking here.
+Learn more about this condition by Arterial and DVT Thromboectomy »

 Bypass grafts can be used to re-route blood flow around the section of an artery that may be blocked.
-Click here to learn more about this surgical treatment.
+Learn more about Bypass Grafts »

 Maturation Of Fistulas

 Before hemodialysis treatments for kidney disease can begin, a surgeon creates an access where blood can flow in and out of the body.
 This is usually done by joining an artery and a vein in the forearm or by using a small tube to connect an artery and a vein.
-Learn more about this procedure by clicking here.
+Learn more about Dialysis access »

 Endovascular surgery is a form of minimally invasive surgery that is an alternative to traditional surgery to treat different vascular conditions such abdominal aortic aneurysms.
 Stents and coils are composed of fine wire materials that can be inserted through a thin catheter and expanded into a predetermined shape once they are guided into place.
-To learn more about endovascular repair click here.
+Learn more about endovascular repair »